navigating-the-darkweb/navigating-the-darkweb/docs/chapter4_hyphanet.rst

 Back-Up and Restore your Identity
 ---------------------------------
 Once you have an identity, it is essential to save it to restore it later if something goes wrong with your installation or if you need to reinstall Hyphanet.
-To back up your identity, go to ``Community > My identity`` and click on the “Edit” button.
+To back up your identity, go to **Community > My identity** and click the **Edit** button.
 Copy both your public and secret keys in your favorite password manager.

 .. figure:: images/image112.png
    :width: 800